Department of Physics and Astronomy

 Information about Teaching Assistant positions

-It is necessary to re-apply for a TA position each semester you would like one.
+It is necessary to re-apply for a TA position each semester or term you would like one.

 You will not automatically carry over from semester to semester, and, depending